agilepro/better-thought/markdown/chapter-10.md

 The adjacent brain helps them blossom.

+## One-to-One Conversation: Making Room for the Adjacent Brain ##

+An adjacent brain works especially well in a good one-to-one conversation.

+Melina Ponack has helped me appreciate a particular kind of conversation in which two people deliberately make time for one another.
+Melina calls it ____________.
+During an hour together, each person has a certain amount of uninterrupted time and can say what kind of listening would be most helpful.

+Sometimes I may simply want you to listen while I think out loud.
+I may want an occasional “um-hmm” so I know you are with me.
+I may want active listening—hearing my thoughts reflected back so I can hear them more clearly myself.
+I may want questions that help me explore.
+At another time, I may actually want ideas or help solving a problem.

+The important thing is that I get to say what kind of listening I need.

+During this kind of conversation, there is no criticism, no correction, and no unwanted advice.
+The listener does not take over my thinking.
+Instead, another brain comes alongside mine—an adjacent brain.

+That is when the adjacent brain begins to do its wonderful work.

+I say something.
+You reflect something back.
+Your question reminds me of something else.
+I hear myself differently because you have heard me.
+One thought leads to another.
+Suddenly I see a connection, a possibility, or a better thought that I could not quite reach by myself.

+We are borrowing from each other’s brains.

+The listener may help me notice patterns, put feelings into words, organize scattered ideas, or simply stay with me long enough for my own thinking to unfold.
+The goal is not for one person to have the answer for the other.
+The goal is to create the kind of conversation in which discovery can happen.

+Then we change places.

+Now I offer my attention to you, and your mind has room to wander, explore, remember, question, and discover.

+Perhaps that is one of the great gifts we can give another person: not our answers, but our mind beside theirs.

+Two minds, side by side, can sometimes see more than either one could see alone.

 ## The Joy of Co-Thinking{i: co-thinking}

 The real delight of the adjacent brain is in the dance--the back and forth, the laughter, the *ah-ha’s*, the new angles of seeing.